johnelliott/mobile-web-icon-helpers/README.md

 # Mobile web app icon helpers

-A set of scripts to automate resizing and markup for modern web app icons
+Scripts to resize and use modern web app icons

-# Overview
+# Scripts
 - make-apple-sized-icons.js - creates thumbnail images for apple devices
 - make-apple-icon-html-headers.js - prints HTML headers for apple devices to standard output
 - make-sized-icons.js - creates thumbnail images for web manifest
 - make-manifest.js - prints JSON for web manifest to standard output

-# Installation
+# Installing
 Not much work done here.
 This could improve with a global npm installation and using an npm module that includes graphicsmagick.
 Until then, just grab the repo and make sure you have graphicsmagick.
 So:

 - install graphicsmagick with `convert` commmand
 - clone this repository

-# Use
+# Examples
 Write web manifest JSON to `make-manifest.json` for 144px, 192px, 256px, 384px, 512px thumbnails:
 ```bash
 node make-manifest.js -i base.png 144 192 256 384 512 > make-manifest.json